abdularis/learn-signal-protocol/README.md

 # signal protocol encryption

+Brief introduction on how to use signal protocol encryption library

 You have to generate three different keys:
 - Identity key (long term, generated at install time)
 - Signed prekey (medium term, update it once a week or month)